AzFoxxo/Viso-Fox/isa.md

 | 0x4  | `IND`     | Indirect Memory        | `MOV [RY], RX`     | Move value from memory address stored in register `RY` into `RX`              |
 | 0x5  | `PORT`    | I/O Port               | `IN 0x04, RX`      | Read value from I/O port `0x04` into `RX`                                     |

-Note: Use `NULL` for instructions which require no addressing mode e.g. `HLT`, `NOP` as these take no operands.
+Note: Use `NULL` for instructions which require no addressing mode e.g. `hlt`, `nop` as these take no operands.

 ## Assembly syntax